-In Ennio Zanotti v Interlog Finance Corp & Othersiii, Harneys successfully argued for the enforcement of an arbitration clause embedded in the company's articles of association and the Court subsequently stayed unfair prejudice proceedings brought by a member under the BVI Business Companies Act.
-The unfair prejudice proceedings also contained allegations against parties who fell outside of the arbitration agreement.
+In Ennio Zanotti v Interlog Finance Corp,(3) the court allowed the enforcement of an arbitration clause embedded in the company's articles of association and subsequently stayed unfair prejudice proceedings brought by a member under the BVI Business Companies Act.
+The unfair prejudice proceedings also contained allegations against parties that fell outside of the arbitration agreement.

-Section 6 of the Arbitration Act provides for proceedings in breach of an arbitration agreement to be stayed unless one of the exceptions applies; the agreement is "[1] null and void, [2] inoperative or incapable of being performed or [3] that there is not in fact any dispute between the parties with regard to the matter agreed to be referred ... ".
+Section 6 of the Arbitration Act provides for proceedings in breach of an arbitration agreement to be stayed unless the agreement is "[1] null and void, [2] inoperative or incapable of being performed or [3] that there is not in fact any dispute between the parties with regard to the matter agreed to be referred".